Donald L. Barlett: Impact

 Barlett and Steele are used as examples in investigative reporting textbooks as a model of technique and excellence in journalism.
 As career investigative journalists, Barlett and Steele have become well known for their teamwork, "documents state of mind," consistent accuracy, "replicability" for revealing their sources, and ability to make their work relevant to ordinary people, such as in "America: What Went Wrong?".
 Their employers, especially Gene Roberts at The Inquirer, provided them with the opportunity to spend a long period of time reviewing documents in pursuit of journalism with depth and gave them the space to publish their work in lengthy articles in newspapers and magazines.

 About Barlett and Steele, fellow investigative reporter Bob Woodward said, "They're an institution.
 They have kind of perfected a method of doing their work, and I have the highest regard for it.
 Systematic, comprehensive − they take a long time, and they don't mind saying what their conclusions are."

 Both Pulitzer Prize Awards illustrate the auditing function of investigative journalism, whereby the press as "The Fourth Estate" watches over government.
 In 1975, they audited the Internal Revenue Service.
 In 1989, they acted as watchdogs over the House Ways and Means Committee Chair Dan Rostenkowski and the insertion by Democrats and Republicans of temporary tax breaks in the Tax Reform Act of 1986.

-Barlett and Steele are recognized for their significant contributions to investigative business journalism over a career spanning four decades.
-Their work has garnered multiple awards, including two Pulitzer Prizes and two National Magazine Awards.
+Bartlett and Steele's work has received multiple awards, including two Pulitzer Prizes and two National Magazine Awards.
 In acknowledgment of their influence, the Donald W. Reynolds National Center for Business Journalism established the Barlett and Steele Awards in 2007, which honor excellence in print and online investigative business journalism.